Skip to Content

 END;

-Notice above that the first procedure contains the declaration READS SQL DATA which indicates that it does not modify the schema or data while the second stored procedure does modify the tables data.
+Notice above that the first procedure contains the declaration READS SQL DATA which indicates that it does not modify the schema or data while the second stored procedure does insert data into the table.
 Further details on the syntax is available at CREATE PROCEDURE Statement.

 Call QUERY_PROC